MrDalo/frontend-testing-framework/README.md

 - When you want to do Interationalization testing in the unit tests level, you can create them as a part of unit test file and create separate `describe()` function for them or create new file called `<name-of-test>.i18n.test.tsxx` next to the `<name-of-component>.unit.test.tsx` file.

-- For E2E tests, store them in the `/tests/i18n-tests/` folder and name your file like `<name-of-test>.i18n.cy.tsx`.
+- For E2E tests, store them in the `/tests/i18n-tests/` folder and name your file like `<name-of-test>.i18n.cy.tsx` (there is required to add script for processing this `<name-of-test>.i18n.cy.tsx` to the package.json).

 **Key Considerations**